iliasmachairas/SoilGrids_Downloader/source/index.rst

 Installation
 ============

-For installation instructions, refer to the :doc:`installation` page.
+Regarding installation instructions you just need to download then install the plugin from QGIS repository for free.
+There is no need to install anything more than that

 Usage
 =====